 South Central Ambulance Service NHS Foundation Trust (or SCAS for short) is part of the National Health Service (NHS).
 We were established on the 1 July 2006 following the merger of four ambulance trusts in the counties of Berkshire, Buckinghamshire, Hampshire and Oxfordshire.This area covers approximately 3,554 sq miles with a residential population of over four million (please see map).
 On 1 March 2012, we became a foundation trust.
 Our emergency operations centres handle around 500,000 emergency and urgent calls each year.

-Our two main functions are:
+Our three main functions are:

 SCAS is embarking on a programme of change in the way pre-hospital care is delivered, working to treat more patients in their homes in order to better meet their needs and prevent unnecessary trips to hospital.

 Where hospital treatment is required modern ambulance crews have additional clinical training and can carry out more lifesaving procedures on scene and on route to the hospital.